Can you get Botox while pregnant?

 In a nutshell

 There are no reported cases of pregnancy-related complications from Botox but there is not a lot of data on the safety of Botox in pregnant women to begin with.
-The FDA has labeled it as a category C drug, indicating that it requires sufficient research on humans to assess all potential risks.
-Given the uncertainty surrounding how this neuromodulator can affect the fetus, most medical professionals recommend avoiding it during pregnancy.
+Given the uncertainty surrounding how Botox can affect the fetus, most medical doctors recommend avoiding it during pregnancy.

 Potential risks of Botox during pregnancy

-Generally, this cosmetic treatment is considered safe and does not appear to impact fertility.
-There are no published studies showing increased chances for birth defects or miscarriages.
-Still, some doctors recommend avoiding Botox during pregnancy.
-Theoretically, if this toxin is injected in an inappropriate dose and spreads beyond the original site of injection, it may cause botulism, which leads to poor muscle development, spasms, and poor breathing.
+Theoretically, if this toxin is injected in an inappropriate dose, it may cause botulism, which leads to poor muscle development, spasms, and poor breathing.
 However, the risk of developing botulism from such injections is extremely low.

 Other possible side effects caused by Botox may include: